Storing and Disposing of Your Medicine

 When Should I Dispose of My Medicines?

-Now is a great time to see if any of your medicines should be discarded because they are too old or no longer needed.
+Now is a great time to see if any of your medicines should be discarded!
+If medicines are expired or no longer needed, get rid of them.
 On prescription bottles, the label will often tell you when the medicine should be discarded.
-On over-the-counter medicines and sample medicines, the expiration date (the date it should be discarded) is often printed somewhere on the label.
+On over-the-counter (OTC) medicines and sample medicines, the expiration date (the date it should be discarded) is often printed somewhere on the label.
 Look for the letters "EXP" which may be stamped onto the outer carton, the bottom of the bottle, or the crimp (ruff edge) of a tube.
 There you should see the expiration date.
 For medicines without an expiration date or if you cannot find the expiration date, unless you know you purchased it within the past year, it is best to toss it.

 How Should I Dispose of My Medicines?

 Medicines that are no longer used, needed, or expired should be disposed of in a manner that protects your family, pets, community, and environment.
 Discard medicines by taking them to a drug take back location.
 If there is not a location near you, mix the medicine with an undesirable substance such as used coffee grounds, dirt, or cat litter and place in a sealable plastic bag.
 Then place the sealed bag in your trash.
 There are some medicines that can be safely flushed down the toilet.
-For complete instructions on disposing unused medicine, go to The FDA Guide for Disposal of Unused Medicines.
+For complete instructions on disposing unused medicine, go to the US Food and Drug Administration video on How to Safely Dispose of Unused or Expired Medicine.